hperrin/svelte-material-ui/README.md

 # Usage

-To bundle this in your own code, use a Sass processor.
+To bundle this in your own code, use a Sass processor (not a Sass Svelte preprocessor, but a Sass processor).
 This package includes Sass files in its JS.

 You must also have a `_smui-theme.scss` file in one of the Sass include paths.
 That is where you set the MDC theme variables.
 If it's empty, it will use the default theme values.
 See the [theme folder](https://github.com/hperrin/svelte-material-ui/blob/master/site/theme) and the [webpack config](https://github.com/hperrin/svelte-material-ui/blob/master/site/webpack.config.js) in the site package for an example.

-If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these:
+If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these (or include them from a package):

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">